ddbj/www/_bioproject/submission-e.md

 FAQ: [How are linked BioProject/BioSample/sequence data released?](/faq/en/bp-bs-seq-release.html)

 {% include image.html url="submission/um_pri_visibility.jpg" caption="Visibility of relationships between a public umbrella and primary projects." class="w450" %}

 <span class="red">An umbrella project cannot be kept private.</span>An umbrella project can have public and private primary projects.
 Hierarchical relationship between the public umbrella project and the un-released primary project is invisible.

 Released project data are exchanged with the other two INSDC partners [NCBI](https://www.ncbi.nlm.nih.gov/bioproject)and [EBI](https://www.ebi.ac.uk/)BioProject databases.

+If you want to release your data, specify DDBJ/DRA/GEA accession numbers to be released.
+When only BioProject accession is informed, only the BioProject record is released and related data are not released.
+Similarly, when only BioSample accession is informed, only the BioSample record is released and related data are not released.

 ### Use an umbrella project  {#use-umbrella-project}